 - Another American example would be Benjamin Butler, a influential lawyer-turned-Civil War general.
-While a brilliant lawyer and debater (for one, he coined the term "contraband" for slaves escaping to Union lines), he was an incompetent commander; however, his political influence protected him from a sacking until Lincoln's second term.
-In an improbable run of bad luck, the Union would continually transfer Butler to quiet sectors, only for that area to become suddenly important; whenever Butler was the highest ranking officer on the scene (he usually was), disaster soon followed.
+While a brilliant lawyer and debater (for one, he coined the term "contraband" for slaves escaping to Union lines, providing a legal excuse for freeing them when slavery hadn't actually been abolished), he was an incompetent commander; however, his political influence protected him from a sacking until Lincoln's second term.
+In an improbable run of bad luck, the Union would continually transfer Butler to quiet sectors, only for that area to become suddenly important; whenever Butler was the highest ranking officer on the scene (which he usually was), disaster soon followed.

 - Of course, there's other ways to get to be highly incompetent in your field:

 - Santos Degollado is a Mexican example; he was adept at gathering and motivating men to fight for the Liberal cause, but failed to ever lead them to victory.
 He was nicknamed "prince of defeats" and in some versions "Apostle of defeats".
-Incredibly likeable because of his motivation to the cause and his enthusiasm but he should have delegate the actuald military tactics to someone else.
+Incredibly likeable because of his sincere enthusiasm and dedication to the cause, but he should have delegated the actual military tactics to someone else.

 - Adolf Hitler and Josef Stalin are textbook examples of this trope.
 Hitler was a brilliant demagogue, motivating his people to go to war against the rest of Europe...but turned out to be a rather inept military commander.
 Stalin was a maestro at keeping his subordinates in line and building up a nearly impenetrable network of power within the Bolsheviks, but his blunders led to the USSR getting its ass kicked by Finland when it invaded that country, and very nearly getting destroyed by Nazi Germany before he smartened up and let his generals direct the war.

 - Benito Mussolini proved just as incompetent as Hitler and Stalin.
-If anything, he actually proved to be more of a hindrance than a help to the Axis, as Germany repeatedly had to come to Italy's rescue whenever Mussolini fouled things up.
+If anything, he was more of a hindrance than a help to the Axis, as Germany had to come to Italy's rescue whenever Mussolini fouled things up (which was often).

 - Idi Amin was a total douchebag and complete moron, as he was shown in the media.
 With all those badges, he probably fooled himself into thinking he was a real military commander.
 But he lost completely in his war with Tanzania, as his armies did very little fighting at all.
 Which didn't prevent him from living comfortably for a good, long time, nearly 25 years after being ousted from power, with multiple wives at his side (simultaneously) and so much time on his hands that he actually bothered to finally learn to read and study politics.
 An interview very late in his life shows him to be anything but the apparent buffoon of old.
 However, theories abound that the man was never anything of the sort, instead showing the great powers of the world a facade of backwards idiocy to avoid ever-popular Cold War meddling in his affairs.